PEOPLE OF INDIA

 Regional Differences:

-Few countries in the world have as many celebrations each year as has India.
+Few countries in the world have as many celebrations each year as India.
 Almost all of these festivals are religious even though the Indian Government has instituted many Civil ones, the largest of these being Republic Day on January 26th.
 In New Delhi, this is the occasion of a spectacular parade in which all ethnic groups of India are represented.
-It includes theatre performances and dances typical of each region, and ends with a splendid fire-works display in the evening.
+It includes theatre performances and dances typical of each region and ends with a splendid fireworks display in the evening.

-Indian celebrations are always colourful and noisy, sometimes out of proportion, yet they reflect the country where sometimes everything seems excessive: the height of the mountains, the devastating monsoons, the unbearable heat, the incalculable number of worshipping places and the uncontrollable crowds.
+Indian celebrations are always colorful and noisy, sometimes out of proportion, yet they reflect the country where sometimes everything seems excessive: the height of the mountains, the devastating monsoons, the unbearable heat, the incalculable number of worshipping places, and the uncontrollable crowds.